Ixtapa Island: How to Spend the Day at Isla Ixtapa

 Although if you’re less confident or have young kids, you may want to start at Playa Cuachalalate (named for a medicinal tree, btw).
 I found it slightly difficult to get back to shore at Playa Coral due to the shallow reef and waves.

-If you’re unsure about snorkeling on your own, you should book this private excursion to Isla Ixtapa which includes guided snorkeling and transportation in an air-conditioned vehicle.
+If you’re unsure about snorkeling on your own, you should book this tour to Isla Ixtapa which includes guided snorkeling and transportation in an air-conditioned vehicle.

 Questions About Visiting Ixtapa Island